I kicked off February on a plane to Swaziland.

 I’m so happy we decided to spend a full ten days in Cape Town rather than trying to cram in as much travel as possible around South Africa.
 As we soon discovered, there’s so much to do in the city and we barely scratched the surface.
 I genuinely feel as though we could spend 100 days in the city, do something every day, and still leave with a long list of activities we wished we’d been able to get to.

-Oh, and I have to mention that one of the great things about having a base in Portugal is having the ability to leave my work at home and take time offline.
+Oh, and I have to mention how happy I am to have finally scored a work-life balance.
 In Cape Town, my laptop remained closed and I was all about fully immersing myself into the destination I was in.
 It meant I was able to do and see so much more than usual and I took full advantage of my newfound freedom.